 Case Study: Discovery Optimization via Experimentation

-Industry: Sports Media & Broadcasting.
-Part of a large U.S. broadcasting network serving millions of sports fans across digital and audio platforms.
+Platform: Sports radio and digital media property within a large U.S. broadcasting network serving millions of sports fans across digital and audio platforms.

 Navigation & Information Architecture Testing Driving +20% CTR